Embodied Yoga

 Is this therapy?

-If you identify as someone in recovery from disordered eating or an eating disorder.
-Looking to build your knowledge, increase your embodied awareness through yoga and movement.
+If you identify as someone in recovery from disordered eating or an eating disorder and you are looking to build your knowledge and increase your embodied awareness through yoga and movement.
 You need to be medically stable and we require that you have a therapist and/or a registered dietitian you are working with.

 Angela Prior